Arturo Fuente

 Arturo Fuente is a cigar brand founded by Arturo Fuente, Sr. in 1912 in West Tampa, Florida.
 Following a catastrophic fire in 1924, the brand had a production freeze for 22 years, reemerging in 1946 on a limited, local basis.
 Ownership was transferred to Arturo's younger son, Carlos Fuente, Sr. in 1958.
 Following the 1960 United States embargo of Cuba, the Fuente brand began a period of slow and steady growth, emerging as one of the most critically acclaimed makers of hand-rolled premium cigars outside of Cuba.
-As of 2010, the company was producing 30 million cigars per annum from its factory in the Dominican Republic.
+As of 2010, the company was producing 30 million cigars annually at its factory in the Dominican Republic.

 History

 Establishment

-The Arturo Fuente cigar brand was born in 1912 in West Tampa, Florida.
-The brand was launched by a 24-year-old Cuban émigré named Arturo Fuente (November 18, 1887 – February 11, 1973) as A. Fuente & Co.
-Fuente had come to the United States in 1902, leaving his hometown of Güines, Cuba in the aftermath of the Spanish–American War.
+The Arturo Fuente cigar brand was launched by 24-year-old Cuban émigré Arturo Fuente (November 18, 1887 – February 11, 1973) in West Tampa, Florida in 1912.
+Fuente had come to the United States in 1902, leaving his hometown of Güines, Cuba, in the aftermath of the Spanish–American War.

-The original factory used by the company was a three-story wooden building, one of nearly 200 cigar-making facilities in the city of Tampa alone.
-All of these manufacturers would import tobacco from nearby Cuba for production into finished cigars.
+The original three-story wooden A. Fuente & Co. factory was one of nearly 200 facilities in the city importing tobacco from nearby Cuba for production into finished cigars.

-The company was incorporated in 1924, by which time A. Fuente & Co. had grown to the point that it employed 500 workers.
-However late in 1924 disaster struck the company and their building burned to the ground.
-Production of the brand was halted; it would not be until 1946, 22 years later, that production of the brand resumed.
+The company was incorporated in 1924, by which time A. Fuente & Co. had expanded to 500 workers.
+However late in 1924 disaster struck, and its building burned to the ground.
+Production of the brand was halted for the next 22 years.

 1946 reestablishment

 By the end of World War II Arturo Fuente had finally recovered from the catastrophic losses suffered in 1924 fire and the Great Depression had abated, making a return to cigar manufacturing again conceivable.
 Fuente relaunched his brand "in the garage," so to speak—adding a few rolling tables to the 160 square foot back porch of his home in Ybor City, Florida.

 Production was a family affair at the time of the 1946 restart, with Arturo and his wife rolling full-time, joined by a few other hired torcedores.
 Arturo's sons—Carlos and Arturo, Jr.—were soon drafted into the enterprise, sweeping the floors and helping with the rolling after school.

-Carlos Fuente, Sr., the son of Arturo, contracted polio as a boy of 12 but was fortunate in recovering well enough to walk normally, unlike many victims of the disease.
-He dropped out of school before graduating high school and was married at age 18.
-Because the cigar business struggled during the 1940s and 1950s, Carlos, Sr. took a job as a baker to help make ends meet, while his wife worked full-time in another factory while both moonlighted at Fuente.
+Carlos - later Carlos Fuente, Sr. - contracted polio as a boy of 12 but unlike many victims of the disease was fortunate in recovering well enough to walk normally.
+He dropped out before graduating high school and was married at age 18.
+Because the area cigar business struggled during the 1940s and 1950s, Carlos took a job as a baker while his wife worked full-time in another factory and both moonlighted at Fuente.

-Throughout the 1950s Fuente remained exclusively a local Tampa brand, with the company's entire production sold in that city on a cash-and-carry basis.
+Throughout the 1950s Fuente remained exclusively a local Tampa brand, with the company's entire production sold there on a cash-and-carry basis.